OKN-CollabNext/KnowHax/README.md

 ## Running

-This project uses [Taipy](https://www.taipy.io/).
+This project uses [Observable Framework](https://observablehq.com/framework/).
 You can run the site locally as follows

 ```bash
 invoke run